JohnFawkes/AURA/README.md

 [![Docker Pulls](https://img.shields.io/docker/pulls/mediux/aura?label=Docker%20Pulls&logo=docker)](https://hub.docker.com/r/mediux/aura/tags)
 ![GHCR](https://img.shields.io/badge/dynamic/json?label=GitHub%20Pulls&logo=Github&url=https%3A%2F%2Fghcr-badge.elias.eu.org%2Fapi%2Fmediux-team%2Faura%2Faura&query=downloadCount)

-**aura** (Automated Utility for Retrieval of Assets) is a visual tool for managing Mediux image assets for your media server.
+**aura** (Automated Utility for Retrieval of Assets) is a visual tool for managing MediUX image assets for your media server.
 It provides a sleek and intuitive interface to browse, preview, and apply image sets to your library content across platforms like Plex, Emby, and Jellyfin.

 > **Note:** This tool is currently in beta.
 While it has been tested locally, please use it at your own risk.